On joint weak convergence of partial sum and maxima processes: Examples

 \section{Examples}

-Various classes of stationary sequences are covered by our main theorem, such as squared GARCH processes, moving averages, moving maxima and ARMAX processes (see Basrak et al.~\cite{BKS} and Krizmani\'{c}~\cite{Kr14}).
-Here we present in detail only moving maxima processes, for which we show that Theorem~\ref{t:functconvergence} fails to hold under the standard $M_{1}$ topology on $D[0,1], \mathbb{R}^{2})$.
+Various classes of stationary sequences are covered by our main theorem, such as squared GARCH processes, linear processes, moving maxima and ARMAX processes (see Basrak et al.~\cite{BKS} and Krizmani\'{c}~\cite{Kr14}).
+Here we present in detail only linear processes and moving maxima processes, and for the latter we show that Theorem~\ref{t:functconvergence} fails to hold under the standard $M_{1}$ topology on $D[0,1], \mathbb{R}^{2})$.

+\begin{ex}(Linear processes) Let $(Z_{i})_{i \in \mathbb{Z}}$ be an i.i.d.~sequence of regularly varying random variables with index $\alpha \in (0,2)$.
+Consider the linear process of the form